Skip to main content

 Note that the workflow condition:

-Will pass if there is any time logged on the issue, regardless of the user who logged the time.
+• Will pass if there is any time logged on the work item, regardless of the user who logged the time.

-Will pass regardless of which status the issue was in when time was logged.
+• Will pass regardless of which status the work item was in when time was logged.

 Create a Workflow Validator

-The Clockwork time logged validator can be set on any transition in a workflow to ensure that time spent is logged before an issue can be moved to another status; regardless of whether the issue is being transitioned manually, via automation or with an API call.
+The Clockwork time logged validator can be set on any transition in a workflow to ensure that time spent is logged before a work item can be moved to another status.
+The validator functions regardless of whether the item is being transitioned manually, via automation or with an API call.

 Two steps are required.
 First you need to add a validator to the appropriate transition(s) in your Jira workflow.
 Second, you need to enable validation in the Clockwork project settings.